Road signs in Pakistan

-Road signs in Pakistan are laid out in the Manual of Signs, Signals and Markings published by the National Transport Research Center and the Planning Commission in 1989.
+Road signs in Pakistan are regulated under the Manual of Signs, Signals and Markings published by the National Transport Research Centre (NTRC) and the Planning Commission in 1989.
 They are typically bilingual, displaying text in English and Urdu.
 However, some signs incorporate a provincial language.
-Pakistan drives on the left.
+Pakistan follows left-hand traffic rules, consistent with several other Commonwealth countries.
+However, blue signs reading "Keep the roads clean" and "Avoid pollution" are present nationwide.

-There have often been complaints about road signs and infrastructure not being up to date in some parts of the country, with a traffic report in 2008 disclosing that local governments in many cases have not addressed damaged, vanished or outdated road regulatory signs.
+Road infrastructure and traffic signage in parts of Pakistan have faced criticism for inconsistent maintenance and outdated installations.
+A traffic survey published in 2008 reported that many local authorities had not adequately replaced damaged, missing, or obsolete regulatory signs.
 In Lahore alone, the report estimated that at least Rs.
-800 million was required to furnish all scanty road signs in the city.
+800 million was required to replace all outdated road signs in the city.